Overview

 The command

-lists the contents of directories recursively, i.e., lists their sub-directories, sub-sub-directories, and so on in alphabetical order at each level.
-The commandls -t
+ls -Rlists the contents of directories recursively, i.e., lists their sub-directories, sub-sub-directories, and so on in alphabetical order at each level.
+The commandls -tlists things by time of last change, with most recently changed files or directories first.
+In what order doesls -R -tdisplay things?

 Creating Files a Different Way